Gilligan’s Island Transcript

 EXT.
 JUNGLE - DAY

-Gilligan walks through the jungle, followed by Skipper.
-Skipper follows Gilligan, peeking through the brush.
+Gilligan walks through the jungle.
+Skipper follows Gilligan, pauses, and peeks through the brush.

 INT.
 BOYS HUT - DAY

-Gilligan enters the hut and closes the door behind him.
+Gilligan enters the hut, looks behind him, and closes the door.

 Gilligan walks to a planter, removes a fern, takes something from beneath the pot, and replaces the fern.
 Gilligan walks over to a cabinet on the opposite wall.